chaosAD/Semihosting/Readme.md

 `printf` Through Semihosting Under SW4STM32
 ===========================================
 Most embedded systems does not come with a display.
-To print/dump useful information, like log for debugging purpose, can be a bit tricky.
+To print/dump useful information, like log, for debugging purpose can be a bit tricky.
 However GCC, GDB, and OpenOCD provide `semihosting` to enable dumping the information onto the the debugging cosole instead [1].
 The feature must be manually enabled.
 The following steps show how to do it.

 First, we need to tell the `linker` to link with `libc` library (from `nanolib C`) that provides `printf` function and also to link with `librdimon` library that does the semihosting.
 This is done by configuring the the linker flag.
 To do that under SW4STM32 IDE, click on `Project Properties`, select `C/C++ Build`, then `Settings`.
 In the `MCU GCC Linker` menu, select `Miscellaneous`, then update the `Linker flags` field with:
 ```